 For the purposes of this section, promotion means the movement from a permanent position in any classification to a permanent position in any classification at a higher range.
 It is recognized by the parties that promotions usually occur within an occupational series consisting of one (1) or more classifications.
-However, it is also recognized that promotions from one (1)

-occupational series to another occupational series shall be allowed providing the promotional candidate is qualified and competent for the position to be filled and the employee satisfies the other conditions of this section.
+However, it is also recognized that promotions from one (1) occupational series to another occupational series shall be allowed providing the promotional candidate is qualified and competent for the position to be filled and the employee satisfies the other conditions of this section.

-A. When an opening occurs, promotions shall be initiated by posting of a job announcement at the duty station where the opening occurs.
+- A. When an opening occurs, promotions shall be initiated by posting of a job announcement at the duty station where the opening occurs.
 Such job announcements shall be posted in a location or locations where all eligible candidates could reasonably be expected to be aware of the opening.
-Such job announcements will be posted for four (4) working days and will be retained by the Employer for six (6) months.

-B. Promotions shall be made from among the two (2) employees signing the job announcement with the highest duty station seniority, provided each employee is qualified and competent for the higher classification and is qualified and competent to perform the duties of the position to be filled.
-If the Employer determines that either of the two most senior employees signing the job announcement is not qualified or competent for the higher level position, the Employer may consider other employees, in order of their seniority, until two qualified and competent employees are under consideration for the position.
-If an employee other than one of the two most senior is selected for promotion, the Union and Employer shall attempt to reach mutual agreement.
-Failing to reach mutual agreement shall not bar the Employer from promoting, nor bar the Union from grieving the action.

-C. When Sections A and B above have been complied with but no employee at the duty station is found qualified and competent for the promotional vacancy, the Employer may promote an employee from another duty station.
+Such job announcements will be posted for four (4) working days and will be retained by the Employer for six (6) months. - B. Promotions shall be made from among the three (3) employees signing the job announcement with the highest duty station seniority, provided each employee is qualified and competent for the higher classification and is qualified and competent to perform the duties of the position to be filled.
+If the Employer determines that none of the three most senior employees signing the job announcement are qualified or competent for the higher level position, the Employer may consider other employees, in order of their seniority, until three qualified and competent employees are under consideration for the position.
+If an employee other than one of the three most senior is selected for promotion, the Union and Employer will meet and confer. - C. When Sections A and B above have been complied with but no employee at the duty station is found qualified and competent for the promotional vacancy, the Employer may promote an employee from another duty station.
 When an employee is promoted as a result of a transfer from one (1) duty station to another duty station, the duty station seniority of the employee will not be a determining factor, but such a promotional transfer will be determined by whether or not the candidate is qualified and competent for the position to be filled.